The Most Dangerous Document in Your Organization

 It’s not.

-Not because the policy is badly written.
-Not because the people who created it didn’t care.
-But because a policy without architecture is a suggestion with a signature line.
-And in regulated environments, suggestions don’t survive examination.
+The policy isn’t badly written.
+The people who created it cared about the work.
+The problem is structural: a policy without architecture is a suggestion with a signature line.
+In regulated environments, suggestions do not survive examination.

 The Pattern

-The sequence is almost always the same: organization decides it needs to “address AI.”
+The sequence is almost always the same.
+An organization decides it needs to "address AI."
 A working group forms.
 A policy is drafted.
 Legal reviews it.
 The board is briefed.
 The box gets checked.

-But nothing actually changed.
 The policy says employees should use AI responsibly.
-It says they shouldn’t put sensitive data into public models.
-It might even reference “approved tools.”
+It says they shouldn’t paste sensitive data into public models.
+It might reference "approved tools."
+What it does not say is how anyone is supposed to know whether people are following it.

 In regulated environments, hope is not a control.